bluestacks/external-cronet-a16/base/allocator/partition_allocator/glossary.md

     primary user (the [V8 Sandbox][v8-sandbox]) can configure it at runtime, providing a pre-existing mapping.
 Its allocations aren't protected by BackupRefPtr.
-  * [64-bit only] The pkey pool is returning memory tagged with a memory protection key on supported platforms.
+  * [64-bit only] The thread isolated pool is returning memory protected with per-thread permissions.
+At the moment, this is implemented for pkeys on x64.
     It's primary user is [V8 CFI][v8-cfi].

+![The singular AddressPoolManager mediates access to the separate pools for each PartitionRoot.](./dot/address-space.png)

 *** promo
 Pools are downgraded into a logical concept in 32-bit environments,